Veterinarians’ Perceptions of Digitalization in Animal Health

 • Extra Data: Age and years of experience

-• Analysis: Descriptive statistics based on simulated but realistic distributions reflecting current adoption trends
+• Analysis: Descriptive statistics based on simulated but realistic distributions reflecting current technology adoption trends in veterinary medicine

 Average respondent age: 45.4 years Average experience: 14.6 years